• Skip to primary navigation

 Llama Wool

-Pre-Columbian people started raising llamas around 6000-7000 years ago near the Andes Mountains of South America.
+Pre-Columbian people began raising llamas around 6,000-7,000 years ago near the Andes Mountains of South America.

 By 1200, with the beginning of the Incan empire, llamas had been common domesticated animals for meat, sacrifice, fiber and pack animals.

-However, the Spanish invasion collapsed the cultural and economic use of llamas and other camelids.
+However, the Spanish invasion disrupted the cultural and economic use of llamas and other camelids.

-Llamas and their wool were reintroduced around the mid-1800s to the world.
+Llamas and their wool were reintroduced to the world around the mid-1800s.
 And in the 1900s, the United States also imported llamas for exhibitions.

-Americans started raising them in the 1970s as pets, fiber, and pack animals.
+Americans began raising them in the 1970s as pets, for fiber, and as pack animals.

 Llama wool is warm, moisture-wicking, flame-resistant, anti-microbial, soft, and quiet.
 Their coarse fiber makes good sweaters, shawls, scarves, hats, and accessories.